Honey-Balsamic Glazed Pork Tenderloin with Pears and Onions

 Directions:

 Preheat oven to 400 degrees.
 Season the pork with salt and pepper.
-Heat the oil over medium-high heat in an ovenproof saute pan.
+Heat oil over medium-high heat in an ovenproof sauté pan.
 Brown the tenderloin on all sides and remove to a plate.
-Add the onion and pears and cook for one or two minutes.
-Return the pork to the pan and drizzle with the honey and vinegar and then scatter with the thyme.
+Add the onion and pears and cook for 1-2 minutes.
+Return the pork to the pan and drizzle with honey and vinegar and then scatter with thyme.

 Remove from oven and let the pork rest for at least five minutes.
 Cut the pork into thick slices.
 Divide the pork, onions and pears onto four individual plates and then drizzle with the pan juices.